algjohnston/TOTools/README.md

+Sprint 3 Changes:

+    Added GraphQL.Client and used it to get data from start.gg based on a url provided by the user! |っ^ᴥ^ꐦ|っ

+    Added logic to make a schedule of matches in a way that will try to prevent players from having to wait.

+    Added logic to estimate match lengths.

+    The match list now supports match reordering! ~(ȍ‿ȍ~)

+    Had to remove StrawberryShake due to a very naive bug where they assumed the id was always a string despite the GraphQL spec saying it can be an int. |¬ᗒ□ᗕ|¬

+Sprint 2 Changes:

     Added the map and got it to center on Madison, WI! ᕦ(ຈ◡ຈ)ᕤ

     Set up strawberry shake to interact with the graphql of start.gg! ⌐\[︶ヮ︶⌐]

     Added a loser's bracket to the double elimination page! \[ᵒಠ‸ಠᵒ]

     Added an event table. ‿︵‿︵‿ɳ༼ᵔᗜᵔ༽ɲ‿︵‿︵‿

     Added event list page. |(ˇ⚙͠ѽ⚙͠ ˇ)|

     Added a player table.

     Added players to the seeding list.

     Added a match table.

     Displayed the match data in the match scheduler.